Dental Insurance2023-04-20T14:04:36+00:00

 What should I expect to pay?

 Below is a link to help you estimate your dental care costs.
 It will show an estimate for out-of-network/uninsured and an average allowed amount by a health plan.
-The information is supplied by a third-party health care organization, FairHealth Consumer (not your insurance company and not us).
+A third-party healthcare organization, FairHealth Consumer (not your insurance company or us), supplies the information.
 It uses your Zip Code to determine the fair cash price.

-Dr. Glaser has always been and will continue to be open about his charges.
-We compare our fees to other comparable practices in our area.
-We also consider factors such as the materials we use in your body, the technology we use, the continuous training we are passionate about, and the level of service we provide when we set our fees.
-We maintain competitive fees because keeping great care accessible to everyone is important to Dr. Glaser.
+Dr. Glaser has always been and will remain open about his charges.
+We determine our fees by comparing similar practices in our area, considering the materials and technology used, and accounting for the continuous training required to provide the level of service we are passionate about.
+Keeping great care accessible and competitively priced is essential to Dr. Glaser.

 Dental insurance FAQs

-The member would pay the out-of-network provider upfront. the reimbursement check will be sent to the member’s home address and usually arrives 14 days later.
+The member pays the out-of-network provider upfront.
+A reimbursement check is sent to the member’s home, typically within 14 days.
 It should be an easy process.

 The annual max, deductible, and coinsurance level are usually the same (check your specific policy).
 However, there is still a chance for the balance billing… meaning the member could pay more out of pocket if the UCR set by your plan is not the same as the price set by your dentist.
 The reimbursement levels are contingent on the allowable amount on each procedure (set by insurance companies)